Lautenschlager-id/expaghetti/SYNTAX.md

 		[1] = nil, -- The minimum value of the quantifier, if set [2] = nil -- The maximum value of the quantifier, if set },
-	{ -- Or
+	{ -- Alternate
-		type = "or", -- Constant value to identify the objects exp = { -- A list of alternative expressions, trees [1] = { ... }, -- Expression 1
+		type = "alternate", -- Constant value to identify the objects exp = { -- A list of alternative expressions, trees [1] = { ... }, -- Expression 1
 			[2] = { ... } -- Expression 2